 A lot of factors contribute to what paint is best for your boat:

 Are you painting the entire boat, or just the bottom?
-Are you in fresh water or salt water?
+Is the boat in fresh water or salt water?
 Is your boat trailered?

-What is on the bottom of the boat now: bottom paint, paint or gelcoat?
-As once an antifouling bottom paint has been applied only bottom paint can go over it (unless you remove it).
+What is on the bottom of the boat now: bottom paint, topside paint or gelcoat?
+Once an antifouling bottom paint has been applied only antifouling paint can go over it (unless you remove it).
 Gelcoat application is recommended over fiberglass, most resins and gelcoat.
 It can have difficulty adhering to other surfaces.

-For topside only the Duralux Marine Enamel is an economical choice with several colors to choose from and easy application.
+For topside only the Duralux Marine Enamel is an economical choice.
+It has several colors to choose from and features easy application.

-Ablative bottom paint can help with the slime and will wear away slowly over time and is trailerable.
+Ablative bottom paint can help with the slime, will wear away slowly over time, and it is suitable for trailered boats.
 Bottom paint is applied below the waterline only.

 If you need assistance selecting the right boat paint for your needs feel free to call our technical support team Monday-Friday 9am-5pm EST 888-505-2313.